mail-ru-im/bot-golang/README.md

 Create your own bot by sending the /newbot command to Metabot and follow the instructions.

-Note a bot can only reply after the user has added it to his contact list, or if the user was the first to start a dialogue.
+Note a bot can only reply after the user has added it to his contacts list, or if the user was the first to start a dialogue.

 ### Create your bot